Choose Emergency or Non-emergency in Notify

 Hopefully, the majority of your mass messages will be non-emergencies.
 Examples include announcements for pep rallies, PTO meetings, free dress days, special calendar events, report cards, sporting events, spirit week, etc.

 These messages are sent via a long code (for example 601-555-1234).
 Each district using Notify will have a pool of numbers from which messages will send.
-This ensures messages are less likely to be marked as 'spam' from the cell carriers.
+This ensures messages are less likely to be marked as 'spam' by the cell carriers.
 Messages are sent within a matter of minutes to hours, rather than seconds.
 (Example: a message sent to 60,000 recipients can take up to 180 minutes.
 Most messages will be delivered in a matter of minutes.)